 - Product Support, i.e. quality reports, customer call records, part dispatch reports, etc.

-To recap, we started with the integration between Hadoop and the Data Warehouse and we saw that (1) the integration consists of multiple data processing streams and (2) development and operations need different data access levels.
-This system-level perspective of the integration however has a gap.
-It tells us how the system comes together, it shows us how different organizations interface with the system but does very little when it comes to the actual evolution of the data through the system.
-Without a clear understanding of how data evolves through the system is difficult to define the right processing functions and the correct checkpoints.
+To recap, we started with the integration between Hadoop and the Data Warehouse and we saw that (1) the integration consists of multiple data processing streams, and (2) Development and Operations need different data access levels.
+This system-level perspective has a gap though.
+The architecture shows us how the systems come together, how different organizations interface with the system but does very little when it comes to the actual evolution (not flow!) of the data.
+Without a clear understanding of how data evolves is difficult to define the right processing flow and the correct checkpoints.
 We call that aspect the Data Lifecycle.